Lotus Sutra: Chapters 10–22

 The Buddha tells a story about how in a previous life he was a king who became the slave of a rishi just so he could hear the Lotus Sūtra.
 This rishi was none other than Devadatta, who is destined for Buddhahood in the future as the Buddha Devarāja.

-In another story, Mañjuśrī praises the nāga king Sāgara’s daughter and says she can attain Buddhahood.
-The bodhisattva Prajñākūṭa is skeptical of this, and then the nāga princess appears. Śāriputra says that women cannot attain Buddhahood.
+In another story, Mañjuśrī praises the nāga king Sāgara's daughter and says she can attain Buddhahood.
+The bodhisattva Prajñākūṭa is skeptical of this, and then the nāga princess appears. Śāripūtra says that women cannot attain Buddhahood.
 The nāga princess makes an offering to the Buddha of a precious jewel and then says she can reach Buddhahood faster than she made that offering.
 She then turns into a male bodhisattva and becomes a Buddha.
 Through these stories, the Buddha teaches that everyone can become enlightened – men, women, animals, and even the most sinful murderers.